 Money services are provided at no cost to you, but we may receive a commission from the companies we refer you to.

 There’s also a new fluid scrolling feature, which makes your phone even easier to operate and is a particularly handy feature for gamers who like to play on their phones.
-This is down to an ultra-fast refresh rate, which comes in at an impressive 120Hz.
+This is down to an ultra-fast refresh rate, which comes in at an impressive 120Hz - while more and more phones have this refresh rate, it is the best around.

 The design is just as modern as the features, with a combination of glass and aluminium casing in your choice of simple grey or black.
-With the emphasis on sleekness and style, this is definitely a choice pick for the true tech-heads.
+With the emphasis on sleekness and style, this is definitely a choice pick for those looking for a smartphone that is premium in both looks and technical prowess… which means it comes with a premium price, too.

 Full HD+ display